Lens (vertebrate anatomy): External forces

-Schachar has proposed a model for land based vertebrates that was not well received.
+Schachar has proposed a model for land-based vertebrates that was not well received.
 The theory allows mathematical modeling to more accurately reflect the way the lens focuses while also taking into account the complexities in the suspensory ligaments and the presence of radial as well as circular muscles in the ciliary body.
 In this model the ligaments may pull to varying degrees on the lens at the equator using the radial muscles while the ligaments offset from the equator to the front and back are relaxed to varying degrees by contracting the circular muscles.
-These multiple actions operating on the elastic lens allows it to change lens shape at the front more subtly.
+These multiple actions operating on the elastic lens allow it to change lens shape at the front more subtly.
 Not only changing focus, but also correcting for lens aberrations that might otherwise result from the changing shape while better fitting mathematical modeling.

-The "catenary" model of lens focus proposed by Coleman demands less tension on the ligaments suspending the lens.
+The "catenary" model of lens focus proposed by D. Jackson Coleman demands less tension on the ligaments suspending the lens.
 Rather than the lens as a whole being stretched thinner for distance vision and allowed to relax for near focus, contraction of the circular ciliary muscles results in the lens having less hydrostatic pressure against its front.
-The lens front can then reform its shape between the suspensory ligaments in a similar way to a slack chain hanging between two poles might change it's curve when the poles are moved closer together.
+The lens front can then reform its shape between the suspensory ligaments in a similar way to a slack chain hanging between two poles might change its curve when the poles are moved closer together.
 This model requires fluid movement of the lens front only rather than trying to change the shape of the lens as a whole.